2.15 Provisions, Contingent Liabilities and Contingent Assets :

 Retained earnings are the profits that the Company has earned till date, less any transfer to general reserve, dividends or other distributions paid to shareholders.

-Note 40.1: On 3rd November 2021, the Deputy Commissioner of Sales Tax has dismissed the appeal filed by the Company for the financial years 2006-07, 2007-08 and 2009-10 against the order passed by Assistant Commissioner of Sales Tax -Investigation.
+Note 39.1:- On 3rd November 2021, the Deputy Commissioner of Sales Tax has dismissed the appeal filed by the Company for the financial years 2006-07,2007-08 and 2009-10 against the order passed by Assistant Commissioner of Sales Tax - Investigation.
 The Company has filed a writ petition against the said order with the Hon'ble Bombay High Court.
 The Hon'ble Bombay high court has quashed order passed by the Deputy Commissioner of sales tax and remanded the matter back for denovo assessment.
 Consequently the demand raised by the Assistant Commissioner of Sales Tax - Investigation is nullified.
-The denovo assesement is still not completed.
+The denovo assessment is still not completed.
+Consequently the demand raised by the Assistant Commissioner of Sales Tax - Investigation is nullified.
+The Company had paid the pre¬ deposit of H. 451.00 Lakhs.

-Note 40.2: The Company had received demand of ' 139.62 Lakhs FY 2012-13 from Dy Commissioner Sales Tax against which Company had filed appeals by paying requisite appeal fees and the appeal is yet to be heard.
+Note 39.2:- The Company had received demand of H.139.62 Lakhs FY 2012-13 from Dy Commissioner Sales Tax against which company had filed appeals by paying requisite appeal fees. and the appeal is yet to be heard.
+During the year,the appeal was heard in favour of the Company and pre-tax deposit paid to file the appeal and excess MVAT paid was refunded to the Company.

-Note 40.3: The Company had received the demands from Central Excise department for various years against which Company is under appeal before the appellate authorities.
-These matter pertain to the periods when the Company was engaged in the manufacture of textiles.
+Note 39.3:- The company had received the demands from Central Excise department for various years against which company is under appeal before the appellate authorities.
+These matter pertain to the periods when the company was engaged in the manufacture of textiles.

-Note 40.4: The Employees Provident Fund Organization have issued a show cause notice against the Company raising a claim of ' 38.83 Lakhs purportedly being arrears pertaining to damages and delayed payment of interest.
+Note 39.4:- The Employees Provident Fund Organization have issued a show cause notice against the Company raising a claim of H 38.83 Lakhs purportedly being arrears pertaining to damages and delayed payment of interest.
 The Company has appealed against the order in the Provident Fund Appellate Tribunal and pending hearing the recovery of principal interest and damages has been stayed.

 The Company has been operating from the premises owned by Holding Company Marathon Realty Private Limited.
 The Company had entered into an agreement (Memorandum of Understanding) for payment of rent on the premises occupied by it.
-The rental payable per annum is ' 291.99 Lakhs [FY 2022-23: ' 291.99 Lakhs] and such lease facility is for the period of one year.
+The rental payable per annum is H 291.99 Lakhs [FY 2023-24: H 291.99 Lakhs] and such lease facility is for the period of one year.

 (a) The Company is primarily engaged in the business of construction, development, Leasing and sale of commercial and residential real estate projects.
 The core business activities are carried out under various business model likes own development, through joint ventures and joint development and other arrangements with third parties.